Great people who bring a ton of talent.

 A dynamic creative atmosphere.

 These are just a few employee testimonials on the NFL’s Glassdoor page.
-When it comes to finding work in sports, the NFL is one of the most sought-after employers in the industry — and for good reason.
+When it comes to finding work in sports, the NFL is one of the most sought-after employers in the industry — and for a good reason.

-Here’s why they’re a great to place work and how you can land a job there:
+Here’s why they’re great places to work and how you can land a job there:

 As you can see from the testimonials, the NFL is home to a dynamic, awesome culture.
 These are some aspects that you need to know about before pursuing a career with them:

 Many employees mention the fun, fast pace of the work environment on their Glassdoor page.
 Another employee praised the talent they were surrounded by.

 “Great teamwork ethic pervaded the workplace,” wrote the former employee.
-“Lots of talent individuals working together and supporting each other to be successful.”
+“Lots of talented individuals working together and supporting each other to be successful.”

 Do you fit in with creative go-getters?
 Are you a team player?
 If so, this culture is right for you.